Ninja4Panda/My-Website/README.md

 - [ ] Change implementation of uid
 - Changing the uid to be numbers instead of randomly generated value to allow easier communication

+- [ ] Implement clickable avator
+- [ ] Implement doctor logic
+- Doctor finds out the potenially dead person in game.votes when he still has a potion

 ### Known bugs
 - Roomid & uid can be number sometimes which makes holes array